joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

   - Use the above created key value pair in the SSH configuration while creating an EC2 instance
   - This will ensure we can access this EC2 instance from our local laptop.

 - That's it.
 We don't need any more configurations on the server.
-Click on `Create and Buy Now`
 - Verify we are able to SSH to the created server by doing:

 ```bash